YanagiEiichi/tcp-check/docs/intro/README.md

 ## The tcp-check

-The **tcp-check** is used to check status of TCP `LISTENING` port. it will not change remote socket to `ESTABLISHED` state.
+The **tcp-check** is used to check the status of TCP `LISTENING` port.
+It will not change the remote socket to `ESTABLISHED` state.

 ## Background

-In the past, if you want to check a `LISTENING` port, you might:
+In the past, if you want to check a `LISTENING` port, you'll have to:

 1. try to connect remote port.
 2. close immediately after success.

-But this way will make connection `ESTABLISHED`. even you close immediately after connect, system will also deal the [4-way shaking](https://en.wikipedia.org/wiki/Transmission_Control_Protocol#Connection_termination) to close, and client socket will also change to `TIME_WAIT` state.
+But this makes connection `ESTABLISHED`.
+Even if you close immediately after connect, system will still go through the [4-way shaking](https://en.wikipedia.org/wiki/Transmission_Control_Protocol#Connection_termination) to close, and the client socket will also change to `TIME_WAIT` state.

-In `TIME_WAIT` state, socket will waits for 2 [MSL](https://en.wikipedia.org/wiki/Maximum_segment_lifetime) (about 2 minutes).
+In `TIME_WAIT` state, the socket will wait for 2 [MSL](https://en.wikipedia.org/wiki/Maximum_segment_lifetime) (about 2 minutes).
-huge amount of `TIME_WAIT` sockets may be run out of your ports.
+A huge amount of `TIME_WAIT` sockets may run out of your ports.

 ## Solution

-To avoid remove socket `ESTABLISHED`, set the `TCP_QUICKACK` to `0`. client will not send ACK in [3-way shaking](https://en.wikipedia.org/wiki/Transmission_Control_Protocol#Connection_establishment).
+To avoid remote socket being turned to `ESTABLISHED`, set the `TCP_QUICKACK` to `0`.
+The client will not send ACK in [3-way shaking](https://en.wikipedia.org/wiki/Transmission_Control_Protocol#Connection_establishment).

 To avoid [4-way shaking](https://en.wikipedia.org/wiki/Transmission_Control_Protocol#Connection_termination) and `TIME_WAIT`,
 enable the `SO_LINGER` option and set `l_linger` to `0`.
-the client closing packet will use RST to replace FIN, that make socket return directly to `CLOSED` state.
+The client closing packet will use RST to replace FIN, which makes socket return directly to `CLOSED` state.

 ## Usage